SMS Kaiser (1911): Service history

 Kaiser was selected to participate in a long-distance cruise to test the reliability of the new turbine propulsion system.
 The ship was joined by her sister and the light cruiser in a special "Detached Division" under the command of KAdm Hubert von Rebeur-Paschwitz.
 The trio departed Germany on 9 December 1913 and proceeded to the German colonies in western Africa; this was the first time that German battleships had visited the colonies.
 The ships visited Lomé in Togoland, Duala and Victoria in Kamerun, and Swakopmund in German South-West Africa.
 From Africa, the ships sailed to St. Helena and then on to Rio de Janeiro, arriving on 15 February 1914.
 There, Hermes da Fonseca, the President of Brazil, visited the ships.
 Strassburg was detached to visit Buenos Aires, Argentina before returning to meet the two battleships in Montevideo, Uruguay.
 Rebeur-Paschwitz fell ill in Buenos Aires, so Trotha temporarily took command of the division during his convalescence at a military hospital.
-The three ships sailed south around Cape Horn and then north to Valparaiso, Chile, arriving on 2 April and remaining for over a week.
+The three ships sailed south around Cape Horn and then north to Valparaíso, Chile, arriving on 2 April and remaining for over a week.

-On 11 April, the ships departed Valparaiso for the long journey back to Germany.
+On 11 April, the ships departed Valparaíso for the long journey back to Germany.
 On the return trip, the ships visited several more ports, including Bahía Blanca, Argentina, before returning to Rio de Janeiro.
 On 16 May the ships left Rio de Janeiro for the Atlantic leg of the journey; they stopped in Cape Verde, Madeira, and Vigo, Spain while en route to Germany.
 Kaiser, König Albert, and Strassburg arrived in Kiel on 17 June 1914.
 In the course of the voyage, the ships traveled some 20000 nmi.
 A week later, on 24 June, the Detached Division was dissolved and Kaiser returned to III Squadron.
 Kaiser then participated in squadron exercises in July.
 Kaiser joined the High Seas Fleet for its annual summer cruise to Norway in July 1914, about two weeks after the assassination of Archduke Franz Ferdinand in Sarajevo.
 As a result of rising international tensions, the cruise was cut short and the German fleet was back in Wilhelmshaven by 29 July.
 Following the outbreak of war on 28 July and the subsequent German invasion of Belgium and France, the United Kingdom declared war on Germany at midnight on 4 August.
 Two days before, KAdm Carl Schaumann hoisted his flag aboard Kaiser as the deputy commander of III Squadron.